 At this point, Aeonpet is primarily geared towards dogs that need extensive, around-the-hour veterinary care and lots of attention that owners can no longer give.
 Hopefully, as time goes on, Aeonpet facilities will become a more cost effective solution for families with older dogs, but for the time being it’s a step in right direction.

-Subscribe to the Pawderosa Blog with email to stay up to date with the latest from our blog, updated weekly!
+See more of the Pawderosa Blog to stay up to date with the latest info, updated weekly!